ros101/ros101-ros101.github.io/secure/unit3/secure-languages.md

 Assuming to be able to compile Python to achieve similar performances, Python may be a valid replacement for many components.
 I think that the lack of pointers may be an obstacle in the design of low-level components.

+## Discussion

+> Where so developers worry the most?

+Talking about secure programming languages, ADA has interesting features to prevent overflows and other kind of silly errors.
+I played with it for another course.
+[Here there’s a summary](/object/incident-ada).

+For me (personal non-academic opinion), languages without strong type-checking can’t be considered safe.
+A simple refactoring can break the code and the issue may not popup in an integration test.
+Of course I have a bias because I mainly work with Java.

+The most common vulnerabilities that I see coming out of security audit are injections and cross-site (+ libraries with known bugs).
+I don’t really see how a language could help there.
+Frameworks normally have solutions, but developers are not even aware of the issue, most of the time.

+> Are scripting languages safe?

+In all my career the only production backend services in javascript or python I found, were all very small and all developed by frontend / "full-stack" developers.
+Of course, my experience is not statistically valid.

 # References

 Croft, R., Xie, Y., Zahedi, M., Babar, M. A., & Treude, C. (2022).
 An empirical study of developers’ discussions about security challenges of different programming languages.
 Empirical Software Engineering, 27(1), 1-52.
 Available from https://arxiv.org/pdf/2107.13723.pdf [Accessed 26 May 2022]